unosquare/swan/README.md

 ### The `SmtpClient` class

 It's a basic SMTP client that can submit messages to an SMTP server.
-It's very easy to cvonfigure and it provides a very handy way to make send email messages in your application.
+It's very easy to configure and it provides a very handy way to make send email messages in your application.

 [SmtpClient API Doc](https://unosquare.github.io/swan/api/Unosquare.Swan.Networking.SmtpClient.html)